mrueda/beacon2-ri-tools/README.md

 # REPORTING BUGS

-For Beacon problems, questions, or suggestions, send an e-mail to manuel.rueda@crg.eu.
+For Beacon problems, questions, or suggestions, send an e-mail to manuel.rueda@cnag.eu.

 # COPYRIGHT and LICENSE